OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

 [toc](../README.md) | [prev](../tutorial-1/README.md) | [next](../tutorial-2/README.md)

-Here we deploy the **PySimple** image from the OpenShift Web Console.
+Here we deploy the **PySimple** image using the OpenShift Web Console.

 ---

 This exercise uses the OpenRiskNet OpenShift Web Console to deploy a container image from a public registry (docker.io).

-The container we use is **PySimple**, a simple Python web server that we'll use in several places in this workshop.
+The container we use is **PySimple**, a small Python web server application that we'll use in several places in this workshop.

 -   You can find the **source code** of the example's container image on [GitHub](https://github.com/alanbchristie/PySimple)